Types of Degrees Student Counseling Majors Are Getting

 |Educational, Guidance, School, and Vocational Counselors||12.6%||$56,310|

-Average salaries range from $60,000 to $60,000 for careers related to student counseling.
-This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.
+Student Counseling majors often go into careers with median salaries of $60,160.
+This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Student Counseling Major Jobs
+Amount of Education Required for Careers Related to Student Counseling

-How much education do you really need to compete in today’s job market?
+How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to student counseling have obtained the following education levels.

 Online Student Counseling Programs